8+ Best Gluten-Free Sauces for Your Pantry (2023)

 The basic ingredients to avoid when searching for gluten-free sauces include wheat and wheat flour, soy sauce, and miso.

-In addition to wheat and wheat products like soy sauce and miso, you may also need to avoid:
+In addition to wheat and wheat products like soy sauce and miso when you have gluten sensitivities, you may also need to avoid:

 - modified food starch,